GromovoiStanislav/NodeJS-gRPC/README.md

 - 19 - Deadline in gRPC example (JS)\*
 - 20 - Static code generation gRCP with grpc-tool (JS)
 - 21 - Static code generation gRCP with grpc-tool (JS)\*
+- 22 - Static code generation with grpc-tool and working with Protobuf (JS)